celiamanzz/git_celia/README.md

-# Git lecture for Celiaa
+# Git lecture for Celiaaa

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).